ljfranklin/k8s-pi/README.md

 ## Finished!

-Please open an issue if you run into trouble and I'll try to help out.
+Please open an issue if you run into trouble.
 There are a lot of moving pieces here and it probably won't work on the first try.
 As frustrating as it can be to get this stuff working, it is equally delightful to use once you get it setup.
 PRs to docs and playbooks gladly accepted.